How to Crochet Daisy Flower

 7. Slip Stitch

 Once you have finished the slip stitch, cut off your yarn and weave in any loose ends.
 Additionally, you can add a chain stitch into the center of the daisy flower to secure it further.
 To do this, simply insert your hook into the center of the daisy and pull a loop of yarn through it.
-Then just make a regular chain stitch and cut off the yarn when you are done.
+Then, just make a regular chain stitch and cut off the yarn when you are done.

 8. Finish Off

 Once you have finished your daisy flower, it’s time to finish off your work.
-To do this, chain two and then make one single crochet into the same stitch as the last slip stitch.
+To do this, chain two and then make one single crochet using the same stitch as the last slip stitch.
 This will secure your work and give it a neat finish.

 Fasten off by cutting the yarn and pulling it through the last loop on your hook.
 Your daisy flower is now ready to be used for decoration or given as a gift.
 Enjoy your creation!
 To learn more about crocheting, consider taking classes or watching tutorials online.
 With practice and patience, you’ll become a crochet expert in no time!